TechR10n/pdfrag/eval_code.md

 import os
 import numpy as np
 import pandas as pd
-from typing import List, Dict, Any from sentence_transformers import SentenceTransformer from tqdm import tqdm import logging
+from typing import List
+from sentence_transformers import SentenceTransformer import logging

 # Configure logging
 logging.basicConfig(level=logging.INFO, format='%(asctime)s - %(name)s - %(levelname)s - %(message)s')
 logger = logging.getLogger(__name__)

+"""This module provides functionality to generate embeddings for text chunks using a Sentence Transformer model.

+It includes a class for generating embeddings and a utility function to process pandas DataFrames containing text chunks, enabling efficient embedding generation for text data.
+"""

 class EmbeddingGenerator:
+    """The EmbeddingGenerator class handles loading a Sentence Transformer model and generating embeddings for text data.

+    It offers methods to create embeddings from lists of text strings and to process pandas DataFrames by adding embeddings to specified columns, facilitating downstream tasks like similarity computation.
+    """

     def __init__(self, model_path: str, batch_size: int = 32):
-        """
-        Initialize the embedding generator.
+        """Initializes the EmbeddingGenerator with a model path and batch size for processing.

         Args:
-            model_path: Path to the embedding model
-            batch_size: Batch size for embedding generation
+            model_path (str): The file path to the pre-trained Sentence Transformer model. batch_size (int, optional): The number of text items to process in each batch.
+Defaults to 32.

+        The constructor loads the specified model and retrieves its embedding dimension for later use.
         """
         logger.info(f"Loading embedding model from {model_path}")
         self.model = SentenceTransformer(model_path)
         self.batch_size = batch_size
         self.embedding_dim = self.model.get_sentence_embedding_dimension()
         logger.info(f"Model loaded with embedding dimension: {self.embedding_dim}")

     def generate_embeddings(self, texts: List[str]) -> np.ndarray:
-        """
-        Generate embeddings for a list of texts.
+        """Creates embeddings for a list of text strings using the Sentence Transformer model.

         Args:
-            texts: List of texts to embed
+            texts (List[str]): A list of text strings to generate embeddings for.

         Returns:
-            Array of embeddings
+            np.ndarray: A 2D NumPy array where each row represents the embedding vector of the corresponding text.

+        Texts are processed in batches for efficiency, and embeddings are normalized to support similarity calculations.
         """
         logger.info(f"Generating embeddings for {len(texts)} texts with batch size {self.batch_size}")